rust-lang/rfcs/text/0000-gen-fn.md

 Some such methods would also need to be very generic (not an `Iterator` example, but https://doc.rust-lang.org/std/primitive.array.html#method.try_map on arrays is something that has very complex diagnostics that are hard to improve, even if it's nice once it works).

-Users can use crates like [`genawaiter`](https://crates.io/crates/genawaiter) instead, which work on stable and give you `gen!` blocks that behave pretty mostly like `iter` blocks, but don't have compiler support for nice diagnostics or language support for the `?` operator.
+Users can use crates like [`genawagen`](https://crates.io/crates/genawagen) instead, which work on stable and give you `gen!` blocks that behave pretty mostly like `gen` blocks, but don't have compiler support for nice diagnostics or language support for the `?` operator.

 # Prior art
 [prior-art]: #prior-art

 ## Python

-Python has `iter fn`: any funciton that uses `yield` internally.
+Python has `gen fn`: any function that uses `yield` internally.
-These work pretty much like the `iter` functions proposed in this PR.
+These work pretty much like the `gen` functions proposed in this PR.
 The main difference is that raising an exception automatically passes the exception outwards, instead of yielding an `Err()` element.

 ```python